bsoelch/OneChar.js/ItrLang.md

 ItrLang is an Array-based programming Language designed for code golfing.

-ItrLang has built-in support for unbounded Integers, Matrix operations <i>as well as Rational and Complex number</i> (not yet implemented).
+ItrLang has built-in support for unbounded Integers, Matrix operations as well as Rational <i>and Complex number</i> (not yet implemented).

 ## Character Encoding